 – the delivery of our cultural and creative programmes

 Building relationships and working collaboratively with local and regional partners, Emma has established FarGo Village, Coventry’s Creative Quarter, as one of Coventry’s top tourist attractions.
 She now leads a small team of staff based at FarGo Village.
 This team supports 40+ independent, creative businesses, manages multiple venues, and programmes over 100 events per year, generating over 350,000 visits annually.

 Holly is an experienced community and arts venue manager with a facilities background, Holly has worked in the charity sector and managed soft services for the Royal Shakespeare Theatre.

 Motivated to support creative ventures to thrive and be part of the creation of welcoming spaces for communities to come together Holly oversees the operations and strategic development of Fargo Village and its on-site businesses and spaces.

 With qualifications in Construction Management and years of experience with local construction firms, Adam manages various projects for CDP.
 In recent years he has led on the development and delivery of the new multipurpose creative arts venue, The Box at FarGo Village

 and numerous construction projects with key local partners such as Coventry University and The University of Warwick.
 Adam is now supporting the major regeneration scheme in Coventry city centre which includes hotel, residential, office and cultural developments.

 Monta is a Coventry University’s Event Management graduate with high experience in international projects and a passion for music, dance and art.

-Currently, she supports delivering the events program at FarGo Village as part of the Coventry City of Culture.
-Collaborates with community and regional groups, building and diversifying the events program and marketing for events such as FarGo’s Jazz Jam, Dog Festival, Silent Festival and various markets.
+Currently, she delivers the events programme at FarGo Village Collaborates with community and regional groups, building and diversifying the events program and marketing for events such as FarGo’s Jazz Jam, Dog Festival, Silent Festival and various markets

 Kate is based in the London office and is responsible for all operations, finance and administration for the company.